IZMEHD/ARoMA/README.md

 Now under "Step" you enter a "1" for every step at which the component should be displayed.

 *Animation*
-The first time a component appears during an assambly it will be animated acording to the two parameters you can enter under "Direction" and "Distance".
+The first time a component appears during an assembly it will be animated acording to the two parameters you can enter under "Direction" and "Distance".
 "Direction" is the the direction from where the part moves to its final assembly possition.
 Valid directions are "Down", "Up", "Back", "Forward", "Left" and "Right" "Distance" is the distance the part starts the animation from to its final assembly possition( "0.1" is a good start) .
-If you dont want a part to be animated set "Direction" to any of the valid directions and "Distance" to "0.0".
+If you don't want a part to be animated set "Direction" to any of the valid directions and "Distance" to "0.0".

 In the end your "Order Of Activity.xlsx" file should lock something like this: